theforeman/theforeman.org/plugins/katello/nightly/user_guide/remote_databases/index.md

 Note: for more related options and tips on SSL configuration see [Full list of options](plugins/katello/{{ page.version }}/user_guide/remote_databases/index.html#full-list-of-remote-database-related-options-in-the-installer)

-## Migration of existing Katello
+## Migration of existing Foreman
 Migrating an existing installation to remote databases can take time, so plan for some outage time (length depending on database size) while a backup is taken and the databases are migrated.

-In this example, we assume that Katello was installed and is running on `katello.example.com`.
+In this example, we assume that Foreman was installed and is running on `katello.example.com`.

 ### Prepare remote databases
 Follow the instructions to [prepare remote mongo](plugins/katello/{{ page.version }}/user_guide/remote_databases/index.html#prepare-remote-mongo) and [prepare remote postgres](plugins/katello/{{ page.version }}/user_guide/remote_databases/index.html#prepare-remote-postgres) to make the remote database servers ready for migration.

-### Stop the Katello server
+### Stop the Foreman server
-Stop the Katello related services to minimize risk of the data changes during the migration
+Stop the Foreman related services to minimize risk of the data changes during the migration
 ```
 katello-service stop
 systemctl start postgresql mongod